go-pkgz/routegroup/README.md

 router := routegroup.New(http.NewServeMux())
 router.Use(loggingMiddleware, corsMiddleware)

-// add a new group with its own set of middlewares
+// add a new, derived group with its own set of middlewares
 // this group will inherit the middlewares from the base group apiGroup := router.Group() apiGroup.Use(apiMiddleware) apiGroup.Handle("GET /hello", helloHandler) apiGroup.Handle("GET /bye", byeHandler)

 // mount another group for the /admin path with its own set of middlewares,
 // using `Route` method to show the alternative usage.